rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 # Iteration Two: Enhancing and Extending the Package Delivery System

+## Iteration 2 - Version 5, March 28th - Adding priority 4 to the final deliverable requirements and adding delivery of multiple packages to multiple customers in the first deliverable.

 ## Iteration 2 - VERSION 4, March 26th  - Adding clarification regarding path passed to observers and robot entity.

 ## Iteration 2 - VERSION 3, March 23rd  - Adding clarification that simulations should be capable of multiple-package simulations.